-Entering first-year students demonstrate competency by: 1. completing one language in high school through the third level with a final grade of C or higher; 2. scoring at least 600 on the CEEB Foreign Language Achievement test; 3. scoring either a 4 or 5 on a foreign language or literature Advanced Placement exam (in addition, elective credit will also be rewarded, see the Advanced Placement Credits section of the Catalog); 4. transferring credit for collegelevel coursework through the intermediate level (in accordance with the terms created by College-sponsored articulation agreements); CLEP (Registrar's approval required); 6. the student may petition the Foreign
+Entering first-year students may demonstrate competency by: 1.
+Completing one language in high school through the third level with a final grade of C or higher; 2.
+Scoring at least 600 on the CEEB Foreign Language Achievement test; 3.
+Scoring either a 4 or 5 on a foreign language or literature Advanced Placement exam (in addition, elective credit will also be rewarded, see the Advanced Placement Credits section of the catalog); 4.
+Transferring credit for college-level coursework through the intermediate level (in accordance with the terms created by University-sponsored articulation agreements); 5.
+CLEP (Registrar's approval required); 6.
+Petitioning the Foreign Language and Literatures Department for independent examination of competency; or 7.
+Completing language studies through Virginia Wesleyan's 111/112/213 course sequence.
+Entering students with more than sixty (60) semester hours of collegiate work may demonstrate competency, if not satisfied in a way outlined above, by completing language studies through Virginia Wesleyan's 111/112 course sequence.

-Language and Literatures Department for independent examination of compentency; or 7. completing language studies through VWC's 111/112/213 course sequence.
-Entering students with more than sixty (60) semester hours of collegiate work may demonstrate competency, if not satisfied in a way outlined above, by completing language studies through VWC's 111/112 course sequence.
-Entering Adult Studies Program (ASP) students may demonstrate language competency, if not satisfied in a way outlined above, by: 1. completing one language in high school through the second level with a final grade of C or higher; or 2. completing language studies through VWC's 105 course.
+Entering Adult Studies Program (ASP) students may demonstrate language competency, if not satisfied in a way outlined above, by: 1.
+Completing one language in high school through the second level with a final grade of C or higher; 2.
+Completing language studies through SPAN 105 or its equivalent; Or 3.
+Completing a course offered by the Foreign Languages and Literatures department emphasizing linguistics and cultural understanding.

 All students receive a foreign language placement based upon their transcripts and application file.
-Students may challenge their placement by contacting the Foreign Languages and Literatures department coordinator.
+Students may challenge their placement by contacting the Foreign Languages and Literatures department chair.